 We get lots of questions on air plant watering methods on our Facebook Page so I wanted to expand on this a bit.
-While tillandsias (AKA Air Plants) are easier to care for than many other plant varieties, they do require some maintenance and TLC - and water is a big factor in their overall health.
+While Tillandsia (AKA air plants) are easier to care for than many other plant varieties, they do require some maintenance and TLC - and water is a big factor in their overall health.
 Here are some questions we often get on the subject of watering your air plants, and our advice:

 How much water do my air plants need and how frequently do I water them?

-This depends largely on your climate, and where you're keeping the air plants.
+This depends largely on your climate and where you're keeping the air plants, as well as the Tillandsia species itself (read more about mesic vs. xeric air plants here) and what type of environment it grows in nature .
 We live in Tampa, FL so most of the year, it's fairly humid here, and we're not running the heat in our house during the winter like our friends up North (not trying to rub it in, I swear!).
-We normally water our plants about once per week, but those in dryer climates will need to water more frequently.
+We normally water our plants about twice per week, but those in dryer climates will need to water more frequently.
 You will find that you might need to water your plants less depending on the time of year.
 Also, it depends where in your home or workspace you keep them.
 A humid bathroom will keep the plants more moist, but you'll probably need to give more frequent watering to those near an air vent or heat source.
 (Note: we don't recommend you keep your plants near heat sources).

 Note: while humidity can delay the drying process, humidity itself is not a sufficient watering method!

 What is the best way to water air plants?